kognise/git-yoink/README.md

 git config --global alias.yoink '!git-yoink'
 ```

-although i personally have it aliased to `git get`.
+i personally have it aliased to `git get`.

 ## usage